 Note that choosing different options within one criterion results in a search covering companies qualified based on one OR the other option. (e.g. When putting "London" and "Paris" in Companies location criterion, the system will search for companies located in one of these cities).

 The logic changes to AND in the case of different criteria.
-Choosing Technology in Industry criterion and London in Companies location will result in a list of companies which are located in London and position themselves in the Technology industry.
+Choosing Technology in Industry criterion and London in Companies location will result in a list of companies that are located in London and position themselves in the Technology industry.

 Remember that choosing too many different criteria might narrow your results too much.

-At this step you decide whom you’d like to contact from the companies matching the criteria of Step 1.
+At this step, you decide whom you’d like to contact from the companies matching the criteria of Step 1.
 Analogically to the previous step, on the bar on the right, you’ll be able to see the estimated number together with the preview of 10 prospects meeting these criteria.

 Within this criterion, you can choose to filter by prospects’ Job positions or a combination of Seniority level & Department.

 Make sure you use job positions common for the location you’re searching for.